 With the OPD death ringing fresh in my mind, I prayed the delays in the system wouldn’t cause any patient to die.

 Make I drop the matter here; BNI fuor w) krom.

 I must also mention some of the attendants were extremely helpful.

 4 Hospital Main Dispensary

 Long and stagnant queues greeted me at the dispensary when I went to get a simple drip.
 The place was extra packed with people who were patiently waiting their turn.
-From the annoyed face people wore in there, no one told me to sit still and wait my turn.
+From the annoyed face people wore in there, no one told me to sit still.
 Amidst the waiting, insults were heaped on the attendance for their go slowness.
 In my head, I was happy ruff.

 5 Good health et al